hydroflux/ranked_wrestling_ws/BACKLOG.md

 - [ ] Create nested classes
 - [ ] Do a gap analysis of the "Stats" class vs. the 'stats' object to determine the best way to proceed
 - [ ] Benefits of using "Stats" class: Hold ids, class_names, and tag_names in the class instance
+- [ ] Add 'winning_summary' and 'losing_summary' to 'Match' class in order to have additional data points to review

 ## Invalid Searches